-The German Medical Association finally just apologized for the profession’s role in the Nazi atrocities, 65 years after 20 physicians stood trial in Nuremberg.
-During the trial, the Nazi doctors argued that their experiments were not unlike previous studies by researchers in the United States, like Dr. Strong’s injection of prisoners with the plague.
-Nazi Docs were hung; Dr. Strong, went on to Harvard.
-And we were just getting started.
-The few examples the Nazis cited were nothin' compared to what the American medical establishment started doing after Nuremburg.
-After all prisoners are much cheaper than chimpanzees.
+The German Medical Association finally just apologized for the profession’s role in the Nazi atrocities—65 years after 20 physicians stood trial in Nuremberg.
+“During the trial, [the Nazi doctors]…argued that their experiments were not unlike previous studies by researchers in the United States,” like Dr. Strong’s injection of prisoners with the plague.
+Nazi doctors were hung; Dr. Strong went on to chair a department at Harvard.
+And, we were just getting started.
+The few examples the Nazis cited were nothing, compared to what the American medical establishment started doing after Nuremberg.
+After all, prisoners are “much cheaper than chimpanzees.”

 Much attention has focused on our cold war radiation experiments, which remained classified for decades.
-Declassification, the American Energy Commission warned, they would have a very poor effect on the public, because they described experiments performed on human subjects, including the actual injection of plutonium into the body.
-Subjects like Mr. Cade, a 53 "colored male” who got in a car accident and ended up in the hospital—great!
+Declassification, the American Energy Commission warned, “would have a very poor effect on the public,” because they describe “experiments performed on human subjects, including the actual injection of plutonium into the body.”
+Subjects, like Mr. Cade, a 53-year-old “colored male” who got in a car accident, and ended up in the hospital.
+Great!
 Let’s inject him with plutonium.

 They conclude that it’s an inexpensive natural product that may protect against radiation-induced damage.
-In fact lots of different plant-products have been found to be protective in vitro against radiation damage by a whole variety of mechanisms.
-After all, “[p]lants have been utilized since time immemorial for curing diseases, so they started screening plants and also found radiation-protective benefits from other plants one can find at grocery stores: garlic, turmeric, goji berries, mint leaves but this is all just on cells in a test tube.
-None had actually been tested in actual people, until now.
+In fact, lots of different plant products have been found to be protective in vitro against radiation damage by a whole variety of mechanisms.
+After all, “[p]lants have been utilized since time immemorial for curing diseases;” so, they started screening plants and also found radiation-protective benefits from other plants one can find at grocery stores: garlic, turmeric, goji berries, mint leaves—but, this is all just on cells in a test tube.
+None had actually been tested in actual people—until now.

-So, they asked radiology staff to drink two cups a day of lemonbalm tea a for a month, an herbal tea known to have high levels of antioxidants as I showed in one of my favorite videos, Antioxidants in a Pinch.
-So what happened?
-The level of antioxidant enzymes in their bloodstream went up and the level of free radical damage went down, leading to the conclusion that oral administration of lemonbalm tea may be helpful for the protection of the radiology staff against radiation-induced oxidative stress and improve antioxidant defense system, especially enzymatic defense, due to its antioxidant properties.”
+So, they asked radiation staff to drink two cups a day of lemon balm tea for a month; an herbal tea known to have high levels of antioxidants, as I showed in one of my favorite videos, “Antioxidants in a Pinch.”
+So, what happened?
+The level of antioxidant enzymes in their bloodstream went up, and the level of free radical damage went down—leading to the conclusion that “oral administration of lemon balm tea may be helpful for the protection of the radiology staff against radiation-induced oxidative stress and improve[d] antioxidant defense system, especially enzymatic defense, due to its antioxidant properties.”